EOGrady21/eogrady21/README.md

 This is Emily's GitHub!
 😄 Pronouns:She/Her

-🔭 I’m currently working on a shiny app for the Video Plankton Recorder
+🔭 I’m currently working on a shiny app for the Video Plankton Recorder (VPR viewer)

 📫 Data Scientist at Bedford Institute of Oceanography